How do I apply?

 - Dropping courses or withdrawal from Saint Francis Medical Center College of Nursing may critically affect your current or future financial aid eligibility.
 Students withdrawing from the College may be required to repay scholarships, grants or loans already received.

 - You must be enrolled in a degree-seeking program to receive federal or state financial aid.
-This includes Federal Pell Grants, Illinois Student Assistance Commission Monetary awards, and the Federal Education Loan Programs.
+This includes Federal Pell Grants, Illinois Student Assistance Commission Monetary awards, and the Federal Direct Loan Programs.

 - Course credits not considered eligible for State and Federal Assistance at Saint Francis Medical Center College of Nursing: